Weak lensing of bright standard sirens: prospects for $\sigma_8$: Hubble diagram reconstruction

 \section{Hubble diagram reconstruction}

-We generate benchmark catalogues similar to those considered in previous studies (e.g.~\cite{Mangiagli:2023ize,Mpetha:2024xiu}).
+We generate benchmark catalogues similar to those considered in previous studies (e.g.~\citet{Mangiagli:2023ize,Mpetha:2024xiu}).
 Specifically, we construct one catalogue consisting of $300$ binary neutron star (BNS) systems and another consisting of $12$ binary massive black hole (BMBH) systems.
 The luminosity distances of the BNS population are assumed to be measurable from the GW signals by ET, while those of the BMBH population are assumed to be measurable by LISA.
-The redshifts are assumed to be obtained from electromagnetic counterparts.
-BNS mergers are expected to produce multiple types of detectable electromagnetic counterparts, as demonstrated by GW170817~\cite{LIGOScientific:2017adf}.
-In contrast, electromagnetic counterparts of BMBHs remain uncertain.
-However, several studies suggest that a small number of such events may be detectable~\cite{Dotti:2006zn,Tamanini:2016zlh,Mangiagli:2022niy,Mangiagli:2023ize}.
+The redshifts are assumed to be obtained from EM counterparts.
+BNS mergers are expected to produce multiple types of detectable EM counterparts, as demonstrated by GW170817~\citep{LIGOScientific:2017adf}.
+Finding $\mathcal{O}(100)$ bright BNS events over a 10 year period is considered realistic~\citep{Iacovelli:2022bbs,Loffredo:2024gmx}.
+In contrast, EM counterparts of BMBHs remain uncertain.
+However, several studies suggest that a small number of such events may be detectable~\citep{Dotti:2006zn,Tamanini:2016zlh,Mangiagli:2022niy,Mangiagli:2023ize}.